Fortress-Wars/FortressWars-Wiki/docs/technical_documentation/Gamerules.md

     - CRUSHER_ANVIL_TARGET_ENEMIES=false
 ```

 - The map can contain a special "shared" property which is applied to all kits.
+If the same property is overridden for a specifc kit and also in "shared", then the value for the specific kit is priortized.

 ```yml
 kitDataOverrides: